 Unlike employer-sponsored retirement plans, the Internal Revenue Service prohibits you from taking a loan from your individual retirement arrangement.
-However, as long as the distribution isn't a required minimum distribution or a return of excess contributions, you can redeposit the money tax-free within specified time limits.
-You could even use a rollover as short-term financing, but make sure you'll have the money to redeposit in time.
+As long as the distribution isn't a required minimum distribution or a return of excess contributions, you can redeposit the money tax-free within specified time limits.
+You could even use a rollover as short-term financing, almost like an IRA loan for 60 days, but make sure you'll have the money to redeposit in time.

 When you take a distribution from your IRA, the bank withholds money for the income taxes you would owe on the money if you didn’t roll it over.
 However, you’re still responsible for replacing the entire amount within 60 days, not just the amount you received.
 To do so, you’ll have to use funds from another source, such as your savings or checking account, to avoid taking a partial withdrawal.
 For example, say you took out $15,000 and $1,500 was withheld for income taxes.
 Even though you only received $13,500, you need to deposit $15,000 back in the IRA within 60 days.
 If you only deposit the $13,500, the last $1,500 is treated as a distribution.

 Even though you won’t owe any taxes on money you take out and put back in the same account within 60 days, you still need to report it on your taxes.

 In some cases, you can withdraw money from an IRA before 59 1/2 without a tax penalty, though you'll still owe ordinary income tax on the money itself.
 If you're a first time homebuyer, you can use up to $10,000 of IRA money towards your home purchase.
 If you're called up to active duty from the National Guard or military reserves, you can often withdraw IRA funds without penalty.